 The downside: You're discouraged from eating out, and advised to mostly avoid alcohol.

 The plan is not for pregnant women, people with chronic kidney disease, or anyone with certain allergies or diet needs.
-It’s not for children under 14, though Nutrisystem offers programs for teens ages 14 to 17.
+Nursing mothers may require an adjusted meal plan.
+Men weighing in excess of 450 lbs. and women weighing in excess of 400 lbs. require doctor approval to be on the Nutrisystem program.
+The diet is not for children under age 14, though Nutrisystem offers programs for teens ages 14 to 17, with their doctor's approval.

 What You Can Eat and What You Can't